Quality of life comparison

 United States spends 16.8% of its total GDP on healthcare as of 2019.
 In Jamaica, that number is 6.1% of GDP as of 2019.

 United States has a total of 19,924 km of coastline.
 In Jamaica, that number is 1,022 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Tax Admministration of Jamaica.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, Tax Admministration of Jamaica.